alansalinas/pywapor/README.md

 ### Usage

-To run the model for one dekad (from 2021-07-01 to 2021-07-11 in this case) for the Fayoum irrigation scheme in Egypt (but feel free to change the [boundingbox](http://bboxfinder.com) defined by `latlim` and `lonlim`) using mainly MODIS data, run the following code.
+To run the model for one dekad (from 2021-07-01 to 2021-07-11 in this case) for the Fayoum irrigation scheme in Egypt (but feel free to change the [boundingbox](http://bboxfinder.com) defined by `latlim` and `lonlim`) using mainly MODIS data, run the following code (run `python` in your console to activate Python and `exit()` to deactivate).

 ```python
 import pywapor